ArcBlock/forge-docs/src/rpc/event.md

 ---
-title: "Event RPC"
+title: 'Event RPC'
-description: "Event RPC"
+description: 'Event RPC'
-keywords: ""
+keywords: ''
-robots: "index,follow"
+robots: 'index,follow'
-category: "docs"
+category: 'docs'
-layout: "documentation"
+layout: 'documentation'
 tags:
-  - "rpc"
+  - 'rpc'
-  - "event"
+  - 'event'
 ---

 Event RPCs help users to interact with activities they are interested in.
 All activities exist in the form of transactions.
 By using event RPCs, users can receive real-time information on updates of the transactions type they requested.